CP1404/Practicals/prac_07/README.md

    appropriate values to your data file (in a form like reflection).
 3. Check that your code is complete including updating any docstrings.
    Are `__str__` and other methods complete and good?
+4. Run the `language_file_reader.py` program again to test that it works correctly with your modified `ProgrammingLanguage` class.
+Change this client code as needed so that it works.

 Languages that support pointer arithmetic include C, C++, C# and D.
 Go, Rust and Swift have pointers but no pointer arithmetic.